vladbudnikov/xaml-docs/controls/raddatafilter/features/data-annotations.md

 If you filter a collection of __Person__ objects via the __RadDataFilter__ control, in the DropDown for the Data Members you should see the following:

-Figure 1: RadDataFilter displaying all the members to filter on.
+__Figure 1: RadDataFilter Displaying All the Members to Filter on.__

 ![](images/RadDataFilter_Features_DataAnnotations_01.png)